Uniform CPA Exam

 What is the Uniform CPA Exam?

 The Uniform CPA Exam is the examination administered to people who wish to become U.S. Certified Public Accountants.
-This exam consists of 4 sections: Audit (AUD), Business Environmental Concepts (BEC), Financial Accounting & Reporting (FAR) and Regulations (REG).
+This exam consists of 4 sections.
+You must pass the three required core sections- Audit (AUD), Financial Accounting & Reporting (FAR) and Regulations (REG).
+You must also pass one discipline section of your choice- Tax Compliance and Planning (TCP), Information Systems and Controls (ISC), or Business Analytics and Reporting (BAR).
 Each section is four (4) hours long and must be passed with a minimum score of 75 to meet the CPA Exam requirement.

 For specific information about the exam’s content, visit the AICPA.

-For comprehensive information about the testing process, download NASBA’s Candidate Bulletin.
+For comprehensive information about the testing process, download NASBA’s Candidate Guide.

-For instance, if you sat for and passed AUD on January 15, 2021, its expiration date will be July 15, 2022.
-As a result, you must pass FAR, REG, and BEC on or before July 15, 2022.
-If you do not pass all four exams within that 18-month time frame, the score for AUD would be voided.
+For instance, if you sat for and passed AUD on January 15, 2024, the score release date is June 4, 2024.
+As a result, you must pass FAR, REG, AUD and a DISCIPLINE on or before December 4, 2026.
+If you do not pass all four exams within that 30-month time frame, the score for AUD would be voided.

 Tracking Your Scores and Expiration Dates